 The 2019 TARGETjobs Graduate Insights Report revealed the top factors which make our members apply for a vacancy on our website.

-From pressed for money, to impressed by money, it seems that money truly does talk when it comes to candidate response rates, with the number one factor being listing the salary.
+From pressed for money, to impressed by money, it seems that money truly does talk when it comes to candidate response rates, with the number one factor that encouraged our student and graduate members to click-through on job vacancies being salary.

 Check out the top five factors which increased click- through rates for graduate vacancies listed across the TARGETjobs website: